underscoreio/underscoreio/README.md

 ## Deploying the Site

+Pushing to master will trigger a build and deploy via CircleCI.com

 The site is deployed to Amazon S3 using a Ruby tool called s3_website.
 Pushing to `develop` deploys to `beta.underscore.io`.